Trump steps up competition with DeSantis in planning Iowa trip - ExBulletin

 Armed not just with refined data from the 2016 caucus, but also insights gleaned from two national campaigns, Trump’s advisers say they are developing a data and digital engagement strategy that they believe would put him in the spotlight. position to win the caucuses.
 It’s an expectation that Iowa GOP strategists say is an absolute must for the former president, who carried Iowa comfortably through the 2016 and 2020 general elections.

-Meanwhile Never Back Down, led by senior strategist for DeSantis’ 2022 Florida re-election campaign, Phil Cox, has named Republican operatives in Iowa to its slate as it seeks to tap into interested activists in the GOP as Iowa 2024 campaign kicks off.
+Meanwhile Never Back Down, led by senior strategist for DeSantis’ 2022 Florida re-election campaign, Phil Cox, has named Republican operatives in Iowa to his slate as he seeks to tap into GOP activists interested as the Iowa 2024 campaign kicks off.
 Among them is Ryan Koopmans, the former chief of staff for Iowa Governor Kim Reynolds.

 The group has been running TV ads in Iowa and other early voting states New Hampshire, South Carolina and Nevada for weeks, and plans to launch a new one on Monday.